lucaspassini/lucaspassini/README.md

-### Hi there 👋

-I'm Lucas, a front-end developer and designer, crafting clean and functional solutions.
+Developing and designing software, with a focus in crafting clean and functional solutions.

 <samp>
     <a href="https://lucaspassini.vercel.app">homepage</a> .